Skip to main content

 SyntaxWhereResolved

-@macro(args)Model SQL, hooks, tests, audits, inline source expressionsCompile time - expands to macro return value
+@macro(args)Model SQL, SQL hooks, tests, audits, inline source expressionsCompile time - expands to macro return value

-@@nameModel SQL, hooks, tests, audits, inline source expressionsCompile time - project variable substitution
+@@nameModel SQL, SQL hooks, tests, audits, inline source expressionsCompile time - project variable substitution

-@@ENV:NAMEModel SQL, hooks, tests, audits, inline source expressionsCompile time - environment variable
+@@ENV:NAMEModel SQL, SQL hooks, tests, audits, inline source expressionsCompile time - environment variable

-@@CTX:nameHooks onlyCompile time - target relation, environment, run ID
+@@CTX:nameSQL hooks onlyCompile time - destination relation, target, run ID

 @@@nameModel SQLPreserved for runtime (custom materializations)